-We are conscious of our responsibility towards the environment.
+We work consciously that we are responsible for our environment.
 This entails acting with the greatest respect for nature every single day – revering our soil, plants, animals and our peers.

-Biological diversity is created by disrupting monocultures, by sowing flowers, grains, herbs and clover species.
+Biodiversity is created by disrupting monocultures, sowing flowers, cereals, spice plants and clovers.
 They enrich our vineyards, are profoundly rooted whilst loosening the soil and mobilising nutrients.
 Revegetation means revitalisation of the soil and ultimately strengthening of the plants’ own defence mechanisms.

 Revitalisation is further also possible through professional composting.
-Earthworms transform cow dung combined with straw, rock flour and grape pomace into extremely nutrient-rich humus, which can then be used as fertiliser.
+Earthworms transform cow dung combined with straw, rock flour and grape pomace into extremely nutrient-rich humus over at least two years, which can then be used as fertiliser.
 It is not a perfect circular economy such as our ancestors’, but it still closes a circle.
 A small one.